Inside Assassin's Creed Valhalla: Wrath of the Druids' new in-game economy

 You can find his responses in the exchange below:

-Wrath of the Druids has a new siloed economy system where players capture trade posts and build them up to start gathering resources that unlock new upgrades.
+Gamasutra: Wrath of the Druids has a new siloed economy system where players capture trade posts and build them up to start gathering resources that unlock new upgrades.
 Can you explain why the team wanted to build this new system instead of just feeding more loot into the larger game economy of Assassin’s Creed Valhalla?

-Like any ideas during the conception of the expansion, it came with a strong intention at first, we wanted to highlight the reach and the expansion of Dublin trading.
+Stephane Boudon: Like any ideas during the conception of the expansion, it came with a strong intention at first, we wanted to highlight the reach and the expansion of Dublin trading.
 We immediately saw the opportunity to bring exotic rewards for the player to discover a brand-new variety of gear and cosmetics through this overseas trading.

 Then, we built the system accordingly, defining all the new specific parameters and the new flow we wanted.
 This system had to be self-contained in Ireland as we are a non-mandatory expansion that must be accessible early on in progression